-Marc Triola, MD, FACP is the Associate Dean for Educational Informatics at NYU School of Medicine and director of the Division of Educational Informatics (DEI), one of the largest medical educational technology laboratories in the country.
+Marc Triola, MD, FACP is the Associate Dean for Educational Informatics at NYU School of Medicine.
 Dr. Triola received his BA from the Johns Hopkins University and MD at NYU School of Medicine.
 He completed residency training in Internal Medicine at NYU School of Medicine and subsequently served as Chief Resident for the Internal Medicine Training Program.
 He completed a Research Fellowship in Medical Informatics at Mount Sinai School of Medicine.
-Dr. Triola's research experience and expertise includes medical education, the use of Virtual Patients, and the assessment of change in knowledge and attitudes resulting from computer-assisted instruction.
+Dr. Triola's research experience and expertise includes medical education and the assessment of change in knowledge and attitudes resulting from computer-assisted instruction.
 Dr. Triola and DEI have been funded by the NIH, the IAIMS program, the NSF Advanced Learning Technologies Program, the Josiah Macy, Jr. Foundation, and the U.S. Department of Education.
 He chairs numerous committees at the state and national level focused on the future of health professions educational technology development and research.
 He recently gave a ‘TED Talk’ at TEDMED 2012 and published his first textbook, “Biostatistics for the Biological and Health Sciences”.